This is an updated version of the original article written by Jake Hornberger in 2017.

 Guide to Binh Thanh

 If you don’t mind living in an area that is a little rough around the edges, this could be an ideal location for you.
 There’s an abundance of street food and a mix of international and local restaurants.
-It has a real local buzz to it, and you certainly get the feeling you are a bit outside of the Ho Chi Minh City nucleus.
+It has a real local buzz, and you certainly feel you are a bit outside of the Ho Chi Minh City nucleus.

 Binh Thanh is 6 kilometers from the city center and it can take about 15-20 minutes to reach this area depending on the time of day and the traffic.
-It’s bigger than District 1 and 3 but overall of average size and covers a space of nearly 21 km2.
+It’s bigger than Districts 1 and 3 but overall of average size and covers a space of nearly 21 km2.
 It is bordered by D1, Phu Nhuan, D2 and Go Vap.